jaymody/website/src/index.md

 ---

 ### Hello 👋🏽
-I'm Jay and this is my blog where I write things.
-I love meeting new people, so feel free to reach out to me via email `jaykmody [at] gmail [dot] com`.
+I'm Jay, this is my blog where I write things.

+You can get in touch with me at `jaykmody [at] gmail [dot] com`.
+Don't by shy, I love receiving emails.

 ### Posts